The Ship of Souls (film)

 The Ship of Souls or Ship of Souls is a 1925 American silent 3-D Western drama film, directed by Charles Miller.
 It was based on the Western novel The Ship of Souls by Emerson Hough, which was published after his death.
 It was produced by Max O. Miller, who created the 3-D process used in the film.

 Plot

-Langley Barnes (Bert Lytell) goes to the North Country after being abandoned by his wife.
-There he falls in love with Christine Garth (Lillian Rich), and even though he is not legally divorced, marries Christine.
-Captain Churchill (Cyril Chadwick) is posted to the area to build a radio transmitter, and after returning to the United States, marries Langley's wife, who has now obtained a divorce.
+Langley Barnes goes to the North Country after being abandoned by his wife.
+There he falls in love with Christine Garth, and even though he is not legally divorced, marries Christine.
+Captain Churchill is posted to the area to build a radio transmitter, and after returning to the United States, marries Langley's wife, who has now obtained a divorce.
 After Churchill alerts Barnes with a radio transmission, Langley remarries Christine in a legal ceremony.

 Preservation

 With no prints of The Ship of Souls located in any film archives, it is a lost film.